madushans/QuickAzTables/README.md

 You're expected to make sure that only one call is made "at a time" to `CreateTableIfNotExistsAsync` or to the constructor if `createTableIfNotExists: true` (default).
 If you call them concurrently and the table doesn't exist, Table Storage will respond with `Conflict` as it tries to create the table while its creating the table.

 This only happens if the table was actually not present and we create the table.
 If you maintain a single `TypedTableStore` instance per table from your application, you do not have to worry about this issue.

+---

+## Using ASP.NET ?
+See the **[ASP.NET Integration Guide](docs/AspNetIntegration.md)** if you'd like to inject table store into your services/controllers.

+There is also a [bare bones sample](samples/QuickAzTables.AspNetIntegrationBasic/) available.

+---

 ## Store Single Row